eyadgaran/SimpleML/docs/source/index.rst

 Support
 -------
-SimpleML core is open source and is powered by generous donations.
+SimpleML core is open source and powered by generous donations.
 Please donate if you find it contributing to your projects.
 Technical support and contract opportunities are also available - contact the author, `Elisha Yadgaran`_, for details.